hammerheim-game/hammerheim-rules/3-equipment.md

 such a book, strengthening his faith and belief.
 [Warrior-Priests & Sisters of Sigmar Only]
-A Warrior Priest or Sister of Sigmar with a holy tome can add +1 to the score when determining whether he (or she) can recite a spell successfully or not.
+A Warrior Priest or Sister of Sigmar with a holy tome can add +2 to the score when determining whether he (or she) can recite a spell successfully or not.

 ### Liber Bubonicus

-[Skaven, Clan Pestilens Only]
-If a Clan Pestilens warband includes a Pestilens Sorcerer, he may use the Liber Bubonicus to permanently learn an additional spell randomly chosen from the Horned Rat spell list.
-A Plague Priest may use the Liber Bubonicus to learn the Horned Rat magic if he has the Magical Aptitude skill: that means he would gain the special rule "Spellcaster: is a spellcaster and may cast spells from the Horned Rat spell list." and permanently learn a randomly chosen spell from the Horned Rat spell list.
-The Liber Bubonicus may be used a single time, and a warband cannot have and use more than

-one Liber Bubonicus in a given campaign (Clan Pestilens members use this item instead of the Tome of Magic).
+Functions as a Tome of Magic, but the reader learns Spells of Clan Pestilens from the Skaven book.

 ### Liturgicus Infecticus